prameshbajra/prameshbajra.github.io/_posts/2017-01-31-pretty-powershell.md

 <br>

-As always feel free to reach out of you have any queries.
-I love taking tech anytime.
+As always feel free to reach out if you have any queries.
+I love talking tech anytime.